|

 - Chesley Driver.
 (February 8, 1872)nc private laws, 1871-72

-Apparatus note: Rescue Steam Fire Engine Company No. 1 petitions the City Commissioners for the city to assume the debt of $3,900 now standing against the fire company.
-They will mortgage the engine and
+Apparatus note: Rescue Steam Fire Engine Company No. 1 petitioned the City Commissioners for the city to assume the debt of $3,900 now standing against the fire company.
+They

 their property to the city. (by March 8, 1872)news(d)08mar72

-Tenement house on Halifax Street catches fire.
+Tenement house on Halifax Street caught fire.

 4, 1872)sent(d)05apr72

-Apparatus note: Hook and Ladder Company petitions the City Commissioners for a new truck.
+Apparatus note: Hook and Ladder Company petitioned the City Commissioners for a new truck.
 They read a letter received from a fire apparatus builder in New York regarding the price of hook and ladder trucks.
-They also note that the truck presently owned by the fire company is not worth repairing and is entirely unsuited to their purposes.
-It is ordered that $100 be appropriated for the purchase of the new apparatus.
-(April 24, 1872)news(d)26apr72
+They also noted that the truck presently owned by the fire company

 occasion of the Mecklenburg Declaration Celebration.
 (May 20, 1872)sent(d)21may72;news(d)22may72

-John C. Gorman reported as resigned as Chief of Department .
-(May 23, 1872) news(d)23may72
+John C. Gorman reported as resigned as Chief of Department.
+(May 23, 1872)news(d)23may72

 Bucket Company organized.
 The new bucket

-company is organized by colored members. (by September 11, 1872)news(d)11sep72
+company was organized by colored members. (by September 11, 1872)news(d)11sep72

-Raleigh Sentinel offices burn after explosion.
+Raleigh Sentinel offices burned after explosion.

 11, 1872)news(d)11oct72

-Two stores on Hillsboro Street burn.
+Two stores on Hillsboro Street burned.
 (November

 5, 1872)news(d)05nov72